The Complete Guide to Amazon FBA Reimbursement [2022 Updated]

-Unfortunately, every month Amazon or their courier partners accidentally lose or damage your items.
+Unfortunately, Amazon or their courier partners accidentally lose or damage your items every month.
 In some cases, Amazon refunds the customer, but your item never returns to the warehouse.
 However, Amazon FBA reimbursement policies ensure sellers get compensated for these mistakes.

-According to Amazon, if your lost or damaged inventory is part of the Fulfillment by Amazon (FBA) service, Amazon replaces that item with a new one or reimburses you for it.
-However, the fact is that Amazon misses a significant number of reimbursements, and sellers have to monitor that they receive their money back manually.
+If your lost or damaged inventory is part of the Fulfillment by Amazon (FBA) service, Amazon will offer a refund or replacement policy.
+However, the fact is that Amazon misses a significant number of cases for FBA inventory reimbursements, and sellers have to monitor that they receive their money back manually.

-In this article, we look at how to determine your reimbursement according to Amazon FBA reimbursement policies and file a reimbursement claim.
+This article looks at determining your reimbursement according to Amazon FBA refund policies and filing a reimbursement claim.
 Let’s get your money back!

 Table of Contents